Minnesota Medicaid Definition

 What Defines “Income”

-*Please note: The income limits in the chart above for regular Medicaid / aged, blind and disabled & nursing home Medicaid are effective until 6/30/19.
-Beginning 7/1/19, the income limit for a single applicant will increase to $1,041 / month, and for a married couple with both spouses applying for benefits, the income limit will be $1,409 / month.
+*Please note: The income limits in the chart above for regular Medicaid / aged, blind and disabled & nursing home Medicaid are effective until 6/30/20.
+Beginning 7/1/20, the income limit for both single applicants and married couples with both spouses applying for benefits will increase.